 Here is the harsh reality of what happens when you “rest” a sprained ankle for too long:

 - Joint Stiffness: Immobilization stops the circulation of synovial fluid.
-Your joint dries out and becomes incredibly stiff, which forces your knees and hips to compensate, throwing off your entire athletic biomechanics.
+Your joint dries out and becomes incredibly stiff.

 - Muscle Atrophy: It only takes a few days of total rest for the vital stabilizing muscles in your lower leg to begin shrinking and weakening.